mircealungu/student-projects/writing_guidelines/Do_Not_Address_the_Reader.md

-**Note:** In rare occasions one wants to address the reader in their reader role.
-In this case refer to their role rather than using the personal pronoun ("you")
+**Note:** In the rare occasions where you need to address the reader in their reader role, refer to their role rather than using the personal pronoun ("you")

 > The reader of this thesis might view a demo video online...